gojimmypi/IoT_BBQ/Assignments/Exercise_8.md

 The linker file is [configured to save the heap in SRAM](https://github.com/gojimmypi/IoT_BBQ/blob/90c0f3c8a2cc72bcf0247367f3cc2642e352d556/Assignments/Exercise_8_STM32L475VG_flash.lds#L129), as is the [stack](https://github.com/gojimmypi/IoT_BBQ/blob/90c0f3c8a2cc72bcf0247367f3cc2642e352d556/Assignments/Exercise_8_STM32L475VG_flash.lds#L131).

+The [.bss](https://en.wikipedia.org/wiki/.bss) section _contains statically allocated variables that are declared but have not been assigned a value yet_.
+The
+[default](https://github.com/gojimmypi/IoT_BBQ/blob/0237a7ca264606b2d083d45d6de9c52a415f4bcd/Assignments/Exercise_8_STM32L475VG_flash.lds#L118) saves this data in SRAM.

 TODO: where is uninitialized data defined in the linker file?